secretGeek/today-i-learned-staging/html/expando_accordian_with_html.md

 Note that the summary text is visible both before and after the details are expanded.

-You can alter that behaviour with css that checks if the boolean "open" attribute is defined on the details element, for example>
+You can alter that behaviour with css that checks if the boolean "open" attribute is defined on the details element, for example:

 This style: